balancednetwork/balanced-contracts/tests/tests_guide.md

 # Balanced Test Guide

 This file is  a complete guide to run tests  of Balanced Scores locally.
+All the tests for Balanced are inside `tests` directory under specific folders.
+In order to run tests in different environment follow the below steps :

 Step 1 : Clone the repository

 Testing in t-bears
-- Step 1 : Test files are inside `core_contracts` `tests` .
+- Step 1 : T-Bears test files are inside `tests` `tbears_tests` and the test scenarios are inside `test_scenarios` directory.
-- Step 2 : Now you just need to change the file path for tests files and test-scenarios files.
+- Step 2 : To run the test , go to `tests` directory.
 - Step 3 : You can run tests in t-bears using a command in terminal: tbears test test_file_name .
 Here, test_file_name is tests.
     If you want to run some specific tests only then you can comment out other test files and run that test.
 - Test files: